carla-simulator/carla/Docs/carla_benchmark.md

 the benchmark package also needs the future package
     $ sudo pip install future

+By running the benchmark a default agent that just go straight will be tested.
+To run the benchmark you need a server running.
+For a default localhost server on port 2000, to run the benchmark you just need to run:
+    $ ./run_benchmark
+or
+    $ python run_benchmark

 Run the help command to see options available
     $ ./run_benchmark --help